-Natural Assets Human Benefits Threats to A Decline in quality due to increase in conditions favourin Increase in impervious surfaces from development Increase in use of water resources for irrigation Loss of floodplain capacity Ecological regime shifts from climate change Terrestrial Saanich is historically known for its 'heritage landscape'-the Garry Oak Ecosystem- Loss or extinction of rare ecosystems and species from Ecosystems as a place tended by the First Nations and admired by early settlers.
+Natural Assets Benefits Threats Decline in quality due to increase in conditions favouring invasive species Increase in impervious surfaces from development Increase in use of water resources for irrigation Loss of floodplain capacity Ecological regime shifts from climate change Terrestrial Saanich is historically known for its 'heritage landscape'-the Garry Oak Ecosystem- Loss or extinction of rare ecosystems and species from development Ecosystems as a place tended by the First Nations and admired by early settlers.
 Currently, it Stress due to increased temperatures and drought • remains important to First Nations and all Saanich residents.
-Slow adaptation to climate change Decline in quality due to invasive species Coniferous ecosystems dominated by Western Cedar, Douglas-fir and Grand Fir also Increased fire risk from climate change cover a significant portion of Saanich.
-Fragmentation All ecosystems in Saanich are considered provincially rare due to their small range and the impacts of development.
+Slow adaptation to climate change Decline in quality due to invasive species Coniferous ecosystems dominated by Western Cedar, Douglas-fir and Grand Fir also Increased fire risk from climate change cover a significant portion of Saanich. ŭ All ecosystems in Saanich are considered provincially rare due to their small range and the impacts of development.
 The nearshore and backshore marine environments are important places to recreate Sedimentation and salinization from rising sea levels and contemplate.
 Food and nutrients are generated for the ocean which, in turn, Backshore habitat loss from rising sea levels Marine provides us with the same.
 First Nations focused much of their time on the marine Impacts of increasing temperature due to climate change Environment environment for food, trade, transportation, and villages.
-Loss of forage fish habitat from shoreline hardening Decline in biodiversity Increase in contamination from sewage inflow and infilt Ocean Acidification Urban Forest The urban forest is part of many ecosystem types in Saanich.
+Loss of forage fish habitat from shoreline hardening Decline in biodiversity Increase in contamination from sewage inflow and infiltration Ocean Acidification Urban Forest The urban forest is part of many ecosystem types in Saanich.
 The urban forest also Loss from development includes non-native trees.
-Canopy cover provides us with shading and cooling, Stress due to increased temperatures and drought due protection from storms, and contributes to storm water management.
-In urban and Slow adaptation to climate change suburban areas, the urban forest provides welcome respite from concrete and the built Decline in quality due to invasive species, pests, and di environment.
-Increased fire risk due to climate change Reduction of habitat due to planting of non-native trees Reduction in canopy due to perceived fire risk of trees Increase in storm damage Habitat All of the natural assets listed above provide habitat-for ourselves and the rest of the Slow adaptation to climate change plant and animals found in Saanich.
-The chorus of frogs, insects, or birds are valued Decline in quality due to invasive species by many residents.
+Canopy cover provides us with shading and cooling, Stress due to increased temperatures and drought due to climate change protection from storms, and contributes to storm water management.
+In urban and Slow adaptation to climate change suburban areas, the urban forest provides welcome respite from concrete and the built Decline in quality due to invasive species, pests, and disease environment.
+Increased fire risk due to climate change Reduction of habitat due to planting of non-native trees Reduction in canopy due to perceived fire risk of trees Increase in storm damage Habitat All of the natural assets listed above provide habitat-for ourselves and the rest of the Slow adaptation to climate change Habitat Decline in quality due to invasive species by many residents.
 Seeing a salmon, a nesting bird, or a blooming plant are valued.
 Contamination from pesticides Saanich is fortunate to have a great variety of species, some of which are rare in BC Clearing to reduce fire risk and/or Canada and beyond.
-Impact from reduction in pollinators Reduced habitat for cavity nesters to reduce fire risk fro Humans also need habitat, whether it is natural or manufactured.
-Loss from clearing due to lack of knowledge Reduced habitat by planting of non-native and invasive Loss or extinction of rare species from development, lo Loss of Indigenous valued habitat Loss of human access or connection with the land
+Impact from reduction in pollinators Reduced habitat for cavity nesters to reduce fire risk from dead trees Humans also need habitat, whether it is natural or manufactured.
+Loss from clearing due to lack of knowledge Reduced habitat by planting of non-native and invasive species Loss or extinction of rare species from development, logging, and agriculture Loss of indigenous valued habitat Loss of human access or connection with the land LUSS OF HUMAN ACCESS OF COMMECTION WITH THE IAMO